dragonfire535/storyteller/README.md

 1. Make sure you have installed [Node.js](https://nodejs.org/en/) >=10 and [Git](https://git-scm.com/).
 2. Clone this repository with `git clone https://github.com/dragonfire535/storyteller.git`.
 3. Run `cd storyteller` to move into the folder that you just created.
+4. Create a file named `.env` and fill it out as shown in `.env.example`.

 ### Windows